pxsloot/TapeEmulator/README.md

 FIXME:
 -----
-created 2 standalone sketches (MPF1 and KIM1).
-For now, edit the sketch and add the program data.
+* created 2 standalone sketches (MPF1 and KIM1).
+For now, edit the sketch
+  and add the program data.
+* the KIM1 sketch won't create the right stream.
+It's late, can't be bothered.

 TODO:
 ----